All around the world we are struggling to fight Coronavirus, seeing our lives changing in an unprecedented and unimaginable way.

 - Raise awareness about domestic violence

-Indigenous people are experiencing difficult living conditions and discrimination within health system and society, so in order to help them face Coronavirus, governments and health authorities should adapt different approach and measurement in the fight against the current global threat of COVID-19 pandemic, according to the different contexts they are living in.
+Indigenous people are experiencing difficult living conditions and discrimination within the health system and society, so in order to help them face Coronavirus, governments and health authorities should adopt different approach and measurement in the fight against the current global threat of COVID-19 pandemic, according to the different contexts they are living in.